NRCan/RICorDE/README.md

 #### Parameter.ini file

-The parameter file is where the input data and algorhithim parameters are specified.
-These are [pythonic ini files](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure) with 20 expected sections.
-Each of these sections corresponds to an intermediate or end result file, except for the [session] section where the primary inputs are specified.
+The parameter file is a [pythonic ini files](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure) where the input data and algorhithim parameters are specified.
+The parameter file expects 20 sections, each of which corresponds to an intermediate or end result file, except for the [session] section where the primary inputs are specified.
 Here's the first 10 rows from [RICorDE_params_default.ini](RICorDE_params_default.ini)

     [session]
     name=project1       #project name